genixpro/kwola/README.md

 `[user@localhost]$ kwola_test_javascript_rewriting`

+If that is looking good, its time to test the neural network.
+This will check to see that pytorch is installed and that Kwola is able to run on your CPU & any GPU's installed without any issues.

+`[user@localhost]$ kwola_test_neural_network`

-If both of those commands are successful, you can now run a more complete test suite.
+If all three of those commands are successful, you can now run a more complete test suite.
 This next test suite will do a very short test sequence against the Kwola demo URL.
 It should take just a couple minutes to complete.

 `[user@localhost]$ kwola_rapid_local_test_suite`